 Both home/school readers and guided reading sets, are colour banded to ensure progression both within each year group and across keystages.
 The children read books from a range a publishers to give them breadth and a greater choice of reading materials to promote enjoyment.
 Our children also take part in regular guided reading sessions to develop reading and comprehension skills.

-Maths at St. Thomas’ CE Primary School has primarily focussed on preparing students to meet the demands of the new National Curriculum, now used in its entirety across all year groups.
+Maths at St. Thomas’ CE Primary School has primarily focussed on preparing students to meet the demands of the National Curriculum and to prepare our pupils for the practical mathematics required in everyday life.

-In order to facilitate the teaching of the above areas of mathematical study, a teach, practise, apply model has been adopted throughout the school.
+In order to facilitate the teaching of the above areas of mathematical study, a teach, practise, apply model (all verbs!) has been adopted throughout the school.
 Children are initially pre-assessed towards the chosen objective.
 This informs the teacher as to which group they need to be allocated.
 The teach group work directed being taught all the progressive skills and fluency needed to achieve this objective without aide.
 As children demonstrate to the teacher that they have understood all the key concepts, they are moved to the practise group.
 The practise group afford children the opportunity to show they can use the skills independently.
 On successful completion of these activities, teachers will then move children to the apply group in which they complete more unusual problems and activities aimed to broaden and stretch their ability to apply their skills and understanding in a myriad of situations, problems and tasks.
 It is in this final grouping children can fully demonstrate their mastery of the objective.
-A post learning assessment is delivered only when the teacher feels the majority of the class are now working within the expectations of their given year group.
+Children who still do not manage to show enough evidence of having accomplished the objective are then targeted for further intervention and support, set up by their class/year group teachers and teaching assistants.
+Objectives may also be revisited by class teachers if they feel this is the correct course of action for their class.

 To enable staff to deliver this approach, appropriate resources have been bought and are currently being lined up for purchase.
 Resources to assist assessment, reasoning and problem solving have been purchased for each group.
-A maths specialist from Number Fun, Dave Godfrey, has delivered a full day’s training to the maths team and to NQTs about how to teach calculation.
-He later delivered a training session to all staff to enable us to better understand the concept of mastery and what it looks like.
+The school follows a visual calculation plan and emphasis on mental skills is given through fun and engaging starters.

 Religious Education is a main taught subject,aiming to provide children with knowledge and understanding of the nature of religious beliefs and practices.
 More information on the Worship page, click here.

-The children will be taught computing following the iCompute scheme to provide most of the planning.
+The children will be taught computing using 2Simples' Purple Mash scheme.
 It is supplemented in areas including: e-safety and programming with an individual programme to ensure full coverage of the requirements.

 The e-safety element of computing will be taught regularly in each year group to ensure the children are aware and safe when using the computers and internet.

-At St Thomas’ C of E Primary School, we are committed to providing all children with learning opportunities to engage in history.
-History is an essential part of the curriculum, it provides a means of exploring, appreciating and understanding the world and where we have come from, whilst inspiring their curiosity to know more about the past.
+History provides a means of exploring, appreciating and understanding the world and where we have come from, whilst inspiring their curiosity to know more about the past.
 History allows pupils to gain a better understanding of Britain, its past and that of the wider world.
 It contributes to the cultural, social, spiritual and moral life of children as they acquire knowledge of understanding about the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups as well as their own identity and the challenges of their time.
 History is the subject in which pupils learn the skills to ask perceptive questions, think critically, weigh up evidence, sift arguments, and develop perspective and judgement.
 It is essential to teach children to become historians so that they understand that the importance of where mankind has come from and how the world has been shaped.

-At St Thomas’ C of E Primary School, we are committed to providing all children with learning opportunities to engage in geography.
-Geography is an essential part of the curriculum, it provides a means of exploring, appreciating and understanding the world in which we live and how it has evolved.
+Geography provides a means of exploring, appreciating and understanding the world in which we live and how it has evolved.
 Geography explores the relationship between the Earth and its people through the study of place, space and environment.
+We aim to carefully decide the knowledge, skills and understanding we want our children to know and think how best to achieve these.

 Age phases in school